-Business-type activities decreased the County's net assets by \$1.5 million, adding to the decrease in net assets attributable to governmental activities.
-Key elements of this increase are as follows:
+Business-type activities decreased the County's net assets by \$2 million, decreasing the change in net assets attributable to governmental activities.
+Key elements of this decrease are as follows:

-- □ Water Quality's net assets increased by \$2.7 million, for a total of \$118.3 million.
-The increase resulted from increases in user rates, designed to provide resources to meet operational costs, projected debt service, capital requirements and to provide for stable reserves. - □ Solid Waste's total net assets decreased by \$1.8 million for a total of \$14.2 million, mainly related to depreciation cost of \$3.1 million.
-The landfill closure and post-closure cost are in compliance with State financial assurance requirements as of June 30, 2011. - □ Airport's total net assets are \$81.7 million as of June 30, 2011, representing a \$3.3 million decrease.
-The net decrease is mainly the result of increased depreciation related to the runway acquisition of which the majority of funding was federal and state grants.
+- □ Water Quality's net assets increased by \$2.8 million, for a total of \$121 million.
+The increase resulted from increases in user rates designed to provide resources to meet operational costs, projected debt service, capital requirements, elimination of general fund subsidies and to provide for stable reserves. - □ Solid Waste's total net assets decreased by \$.9 million for a total of \$13.3 million, mainly related to depreciation expense of \$2.7 million.
+The 40 West landfill site was re-designed which increased the life of the landfill by 62 years generating an additional 4 million cubic yards of available air space.
+This change in accounting estimate had no effect on the total estimated closure and post closure cost which are in compliance with State financial assurance requirements as of June 30, 2012. - □ Airport's total net assets are \$78.2 million as of June 30, 2012, representing a \$3.4 million decrease.
+The net decrease is mainly the result of increased depreciation related to the runway acquisition of which a majority was funded with federal and state grants